NayamulNirob/MerchandiseMgmtERP/README.md

 **================= Dummy Database Initialization USING QUERY =================**
 STEP 1: Open MySQL Command Prompt or MySQL Workbench

-STEP 2: Login to the administrator user as : mysql -u <username> -p (Enter Password if asked)
+STEP 2: Log in to the administrator user as MySQL -u <username> -p (Enter Password if asked)

-STEP 3: Use MySQL workbench to import data from dump folder, sql file.
+STEP 3: Use MySQL workbench to import data from the dump folder and SQL file.

 Project Preview.
 ---------------------------------------------------------------------